 Joe continued to work hard, but by August had become ill.
 On August 14 1916, Joe was admitted to the No. 9 Canadian Field Ambulance with P.U.O – Pyrexia (fever) of Unknown Origin.
 Joe recuperated for 3 days, then went back to building trenches.
 In early September, Joe left the Ypres Salient and moved near Arras France, where he would be for the next 12 months.
-In late September, Joe met a fellow Tofinoite!
-Corporal Murdo MacLeod of the 1st Canadian Pioneers wrote home that he had run into Joe Grice (The letter was published in The Daily Colonist).
-A few days later on October 6 1916, Macleod was wounded in the face at Courcelette.
+In late September, Joe met a West Coast neighbour, Corporal Murdo Macleod of the 1st Canadian Pioneers.
+(Read more about Murdo’s story here.)

 On May 17 1917, the 3rd Canadian Pioneer Battalion was disbanded.
 Major-General L.J.
 Lipsett addressed Joe and the men.
 He told them the 3rd Canadian Pioneer had gained for itself the reputation of being one of the finest pioneer battalions in France.
 “No place had been too hot for them and they had proved not only capable of handling their allotted tasks but had performed them in such a satisfactory and workmanlike manner as to make their work especially noticeable.” (as quoted in the official War Diary)

 Joe was transferred to the 29th (Vancouver) Infantry Battalion.
 At the beginning of August 1917, Joe was granted 10 days leave.
-He returned to England and married Mary Hall Baker of Breamish Avenue, Newcastle upon Tyne.
+He returned to England and married Mary Hall Baker from Newcastle upon Tyne.
 It was to be a short marriage.

 By the end of October, Joe was back at the Ypres Salient, where he had started his active service.
 On October 25 1917, Joe and the men had foot inspection and foot bath parades.
 Over the next few days, there were company parades, bayonet fighting and Lewis Gun training.
 The 29th Battalion moved closer to the battlefront.
 On November 6 1917, the Canadian Corps successfully captured Passchendaele village.
 Here is the rather terse 29th Battalion War Diary entry for November 6 1917: “Weather generally fine.
 Showery during morning…Casualties: Other Ranks: Killed 21, Wounded 79, Missing 8.”
 Pte.
 Joseph Harold Grice was one of the men who was killed in action that day.